neurogym/neurogym/docs/envs.md

 stimulus : truncated_exponential [1000, 500, 1500]

-stim_dur : Stimulus duration (def: 100, ms)
+stim_dur : Stimulus duration. (def: 100, ms)

 delay : If not None indicates the delay, from the moment of the start of the stimulus period when the actual stimulus is presented.
-Otherwise, the delay is drawn from a uniform distribution (def: None)
+Otherwise, the delay is drawn from a uniform distribution. (def: None)

-noise : standard deviation of background noise (def: 1)
+noise : Standard deviation of background noise. (def: 1)

 ### GNG task ###

-Logic: Go/No-Go task in which the subject has either Go (e.g. lick) or not Go depending on which one of two stimuli is presented with
+Logic: Go/No-Go task in which the subject has either Go (e.g. lick) or not Go depending on which one of two stimuli is presented with.

 Reference paper: